christianalfoni/cerebral-docs-POC/README.md

 - Can add any new content as we wish, where `docs` is the hook for using markdown
 - It has search

-### Features to come
-- React components in markdown (https://github.com/kitze/react-in-markdown)

 ### Demo
 Start the demo with `npm start`.
-It shows off menu, TOC and rendering markdown.
+It shows off menu, TOC, rendering markdown and search.
 To build run `npm run build`.
 A static version is available in `dist` folder.
+Run `python` or whatever to test.

 ### Summary
 Contributing to these docs is as simple as adding components, markdown, css and scripts.
 It is all wired in the `config.json` file.
 Easy to understand.